Consultation on Transitions Bill closes soonType: Consultations

 Still time to respond to Transitions Bill consultation

 Johann Lamont MSP is currently consulting on her proposed Member’s Bill, the Disabled Children and Young People (Transitions)(Scotland) Bill.
-The public consultation on the Bill will close soon, on 22nd January.
+The public consultation on the Bill will close soon, on 22nd January (extended to 31st January).

 Camphill Scotland, Camphill School Aberdeen, Ochil Tower School and Inclusion Scotland have supported the development of the Transitions Bill, and we are encouraging children and young people with a disability and their families, and organisations working on their behalf, to respond to the consultation before it closes in 2 weeks time.
 We have created a Transitions Bill quick guide answer book to make it even easier to respond to the consultation.